Danila-Pechenev/InstructionAnalysisFramework/README.md

 DockerHub, a Docker container is launched, and a Python script is run in it that generates a table with data.
 The resulting tables are stored in archives  on GitHub Actions as workflow artifacts.
+#### On different platforms
+The framework provides the ability to scan iso images, which allows one to collect data from different instruction set architectures (ISA).
+One can run a [script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/local_iso_collection.sh) to collect data from an iso image that is already on the disk, or use a [script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/url_iso_collection.sh) to scan the image by its URL.

+In addition, data from iso images by their URL can be collected using GitHub Actions ([yml-file](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/.github/workflows/IsoImagesDC.yml)).
+For this purpose, some information about the processed images is written to a special [json file](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/iso-images.json), in particular, the URL and objdump, which will be used in the data collection process.
+Then, the process on GitHub Actions, using an auxiliary [Python script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/gha_iso_scanner.py), reads data from a json file, installs the necessary utilities, downloads and scans iso images.
+The resulting tables are stored in archives  on GitHub Actions as workflow artifacts.

 ### Data analysis
 Archives with tables are downloaded and analyzed in the Jupiter Notebook interactive environment